mat-0/cheltenham-open-data/_pages/fix-my-street.md

 - Drain overflowing with weeds and mud no cover, 14th June :- [7709309](https://www.fixmystreet.com/report/7709309)
 - Flytipped items, 14th June :- [7708788](https://www.fixmystreet.com/report/7708788)
 - Flytipped items, 14th June :- [7708781](https://www.fixmystreet.com/report/7708781)
-- The edge of the road surface has collapsed, producing a lengthy depression, several inches deep at worst.
-Hard to spot and avoid in the dark, and, were heavy rain to flood it, impossible to gauge the ddepth at any time.
-I'm not sure how long the problem has existed, but several weeks at least, probably longer., 14th June :- [7708747](https://www.fixmystreet.com/report/7708747)
-- Traffic light on left hand side not showing green., 14th June :- [7708708](https://www.fixmystreet.com/report/7708708)

 <!-- fix_marker ends -->